developer-zebra/developer-zebra-site/src/ekd/1-2/guide/setup/index.md

 ## Installation
 EKD is installed in the same was as any Windows application.

-1. Download the “`CustomKeyboardDesignerUtility.exe`” onto the target Windows system.
+1. Download the “`CustomKeyboardDesigner.exe`” onto the target Windows system.
 2. Double-click `.exe` file to run the installer.
 3. Follow prompts presented by the installer.